burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Token**.
 In the terminology of Programming Languages, tokens are separate words of a program text.
 One easy case is when such words (tokens) are split between each other by spaces.
 A more hard case is to identify tokens when there are no whitespaces.

+**Pure Function**.
+The pure function is type of function (used in case of using `constexpr`) in C++ when function implementation make C++ function conincident with matematical function.
+Specifically we can name function as pure if the following holds:

+1. Function produce the same output if call it with the same arguments in future.
+2. There are no side - effects in program environment.
+3. The function does not change the state of the program.

 ----

 # Motivation